The coincidence problem for shifted lattices and crystallographic point packings: Linear coincidences of crystallographic point packings

 \item Since $(x_0,x_0)\in \sigma$, $\abs{\sigma}\neq 0$.
 One sees from Lemma~\ref{intersectLgen} that $(x_k+\G)\cap R(x_j+\G)\neq\varnothing$ whenever $(x_j,x_k)\in\sigma$.
 Applying~\eqref{CSML} and~\eqref{CSML2} to each intersection of the disjoint union in~\eqref{expand} yields~\eqref{unionform}.
 Now, each $(x_j,x_k)\in\sigma$ contributes a different shifted copy of $\G(R)$ to $L(R)$.
 This means that $L(R)$ is made up of $\abs{\sigma}$ distinct shifted copies of $\G(R)$, each of which is of index $\S(R)$ in the respective shifted copy of $\G$ (or $R\G$).
 Because $L$ consists of $m$ separate shifted copies of $\G$, the formula for $\S_L(R)$ follows.\qedhere \end{enumerate} \end{proof}

-Therefore, the set of linear coincidence isometries of the multilattice $L$ generated by $\G$ is still $OC(\G)$, albeit the coincidence indices of an $R\in OC(\G)$ with respect to $\G$ and $L$ are not necessarily equal.
+Therefore, the set of linear coincidence isometries of the crystallographic point packing $L$ generated by $\G$ is still $\OC(\G)$, albeit the coincidence indices of an $R\in \OC(\G)$ with respect to $\G$ and $L$ are not necessarily equal.
 Moreover, $L(R)$ consists of cosublattices of shifted lattices in~$L$, one of which must always be $\G(R)$.